AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/json-body.md

 The Data Repair API supports the following variables, with their supported actions.

+* If a variable supports the `set` action, you can use any filter with it unless otherwise noted.
+* If a variable supports the `delete` action, you can use any filter except `isEmpty` with it unless otherwise noted.
+* If a variable supports `deleteQueryString` or `deleteQueryStringParameters`, you cannot use any filters with either action.

 Variable | Supported actions | Description
 --- | --- | ---
 `activitymap` | `delete` | Deletes all [Activity map](https://experienceleague.adobe.com/docs/analytics/analyze/activity-map/activitymap-reporting-analytics.html) data for the hit.
 This variable does not support any filters.